aspeninstruments/dsp-core/docs/spline-algorithm-decision.md

 - ✅ Settings are mode-specific, not global

 Don't use when:
-- ❌ Mode is purely interactive (like DrawMode - no settings needed)
+- ❌ Mode is purely interactive (like PaintTool - no settings needed)
 - ❌ Settings are global (use bottom panel or top panel instead)
 - ❌ Only one or two buttons (use mode button bar instead)